What Is an Equipment Lease?

 Summary

-An equipment lease allows organizations to access critical assets without owning them, while maintaining operational control and flexibility.
-Because equipment leases behave differently than real estate leases, they require more detailed tracking, clearer categorization, and systems designed to support asset-level complexity.
+An equipment lease allows organizations to use essential assets without owning them, while retaining operational control and flexibility.
+Because equipment leases behave differently from real estate leases under accounting standards, they require clearer categorization and more detailed tracking to support accurate reporting and audit readiness.

 Brooke Colglazier